Thank you for your interest in volunteering with Cambridge Citizens Advice. We are looking to recruit new volunteers in the Autumn.

 Our ideal number of volunteer advisers - which is our core activity - would be 75.
 This is just to maintain the general advice sessions at our main office.
 We also have a number of outreach centres and one of our aims is to extend the service we provide to the surrounding district.

 We value diversity and believe that a diverse team enables us to better understand and meet the needs of our clients.
 We therefore follow the same equal opportunities policy when recruiting volunteers as we do for recruiting our paid staff.

-Why volunteer for us?
+- Why volunteer with us?

 Volunteering with us is a great way to pick up skills, explore career options and make new friends.
 It can help you to gain confidence and get to know your community.
 It is also a good way to re-enter the workplace after a period of absence or a way to keep your mind active in retirement.
 All of our volunteers are offered full support and training to find the right role for them.

 Volunteers form an essential part of our charity and its role in the local area.
 Last year they contributed the equivalent of almost £500,000 in support of our work.
 But it’s not just worthwhile, volunteering can also be fantastic fun and hugely rewarding.